ShalekLab/alexandria/docs/alexandria.md

 For any discovered bugs, please contact us with bug reports on our GitHub repo.

 ### 1. Sign in
-Visit the [Alexandria site](https://singlecell.broadinstitute.org/single_cell?scpbr=the-alexandria-project) and at the top-right click "Sign In".
+Visit [Alexandria](https://singlecell.broadinstitute.org/single_cell?scpbr=the-alexandria-project) and at the top-right click "Sign In".
 Sign in using your broadinstitute.org email account and allow permissions.
 ![](imgs/alexandria/sign_in.png)

 ### 2. Create a new study